kunhwiko/concepts/languages/java/lang-java.md

 Every class in Java library belongs to a package
   1. Help organize project or library by grouping into different functionalities
   2. Name-scoping to prevent same class name collisions in a project
-  3. Provide security where only other classes in the same package can access written code
+  3. Provide security by only allowing other classes in the same package to access written code
 ```

 ##### Security